dmerejkowsky/blog/content/post/2016-07-19-why-i-dont-like-ruby.md

 I'm going to compare two programming languages which is something really silly to do (or is it?)

-You should now I've only used Ruby a few times: I followed a `Rails` tutorial once, and  I also wrote a small web app with [Sinatra](http://www.sinatrarb.com) in about 1500 lines of code. (nice framework, by the way)
+You should know I've only used Ruby a few times: I followed a `Rails` tutorial once, and  I also wrote a small web app with [Sinatra](http://www.sinatrarb.com) in about 1500 lines of code. (nice framework, by the way)

 On the other hand, I've been writing Python code for several years,